For people with good credit, good income, and a down payment, applying for conventional mortgage is simple and fast.

 Conventional mortgages conform to the guidelines of government-owned enterprises Fannie Mae and Freddie Mac.
-Conventional mortgages are also known as “conforming” loans.
+They are also known as “conforming” loans.

 Conventional home loans usually are limited to $453,100 or less (One unit property).
-If you live in a high-cost area, however, your loan limit may be as high as $679,650.00 (One unit property).
+If you live in a high-cost area, however, your loan limit may be as high as $679,650 (One unit property).
 Call us at 1-360-676-9600 to ask about the conventional loan limit in the area where you’re looking to buy.
-If your loan is beyond the conventional lending limit, it will have a higher interest rate.
-These larger loans are called jumbo loans.
+If your loan is higher than the conventional lending limit (this is called a Jumbo Loan), it may have a higher interest rate.

 Who qualifies for a conventional mortgage?

-#1: Good credit.
-A borrower who wants a conventional loan must have good credit.
+In order to attain a conventional loan, the borrower must have good credit.
 Good credit is defined as a credit score of at least 620, and preferably 680 or higher.
 You also need a good credit history, so it’s clear you pay your debts regularly and on time.

-- Two years on a BK is with extenuating circumstances only.
+- Two years on a bankruptcy with extenuating circumstances only.

 - Chapters 7 or 11 – A four-year waiting period is required, measured from the discharge or dismissal date of the bankruptcy action.

 - Chapter 13 – A distinction is made between Chapter 13 bankruptcies that were discharged and those that were dismissed.
 The waiting period required for Chapter 13 bankruptcy actions is measured as follows: two years from the discharge date, or four years from the dismissal date.

 #3: A minimum down payment of at least 3%.

 You can qualify for a conventional mortgage with a minimum of 3% down payment, depending on Occupancy, CLTV, first time homebuyer and other additional factors.

 - With a 5% down payment, the guidelines are more flexible.